 Explore Oakland’s delightful zoo in a new way on this self-guided scavenger hunt to find all the trick-or-treating animals hidden throughout the grounds.
 Come dressed for the holiday and enter the costume contest by tagging the Oakland Zoo on social media.

 Oct.
 11–31: Carved at Descanso Gardens, La Cañada Flintridge

 The Pasadena area may be famous for its rose-petal parade floats in January, but during autumn the area excels at carved pumpkins—as in 1,000 of them—along a one-mile walk in the park’s Camellia Forest.
 This year will also include the popular Pumpkin House, a hay maze, and giant sculptures created from sticks and other natural materials.

 Oct.
 21–24: Halloweekend at Homewood, North Lake Tahoe

 The weeks before ski season bring their own kind of fun at North Lake Tahoe’s Homewood Mountain Resort: a trick-or-treat village, scary movie screenings, face painting, pumpkin decorating, and more.
-Be sure to take the spooky chairlift ride around dusk to enjoy haunted scenes along the mountainside.
+Be sure scrape up the nerve to take the daunting chairlift ride around dusk to enjoy haunted scenes along the mountainside.

 Oct.
 23–31: Sloth-oween, San Francisco